eclipse-apoapsis/ort-server/logaccess/loki/README.md

 ## Configuration

-As defined by the Log Access SPI module, the configuration takes place in a section named `logFileProvider`.
+As defined by the Log Access SPI module, the configuration takes place in a section named `logFileService`.
 Here a number of properties specific to this module can be set as shown in the listing below.
 Mandatory properties are the server URL and the namespace; the other properties are optional.

 ```
-logFileProvider {
+logFileService {
   name = "loki"
   lokiServerUrl = https://loki.example.org/
   lokiNamespace = prod